Study uncovers link between two key risk factors for first-time heart attack, stroke

 New Patient Appointment Accepting Virtual Visits or 214-645-8000

-Parag H. Joshi, M.D., an Assistant Professor in the Department of Internal Medicine’s Division of Cardiology at UT Southwestern Medical Center.
+Parag H. Joshi, M.D., an Associate Professor in the Department of Internal Medicine’s Division of Cardiology at UT Southwestern Medical Center.
 He specializes in heart disease and preventive cardiology, including abnormal cholesterol, family history of heart disease, and early atherosclerosis, heart attacks, and strokes.
 He also performs and researches noninvasive imaging.